jennfshr/vnc2hpc/README.md

 *To launch a session to Snow’s Yellow frontend*

-`$> ./vnc2hpc -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-fey1`
+`$> ./vnc2hpc -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-rfe`

 *To launch a session to Snow's Turquoise frontend*